Lynch Syndrome Awareness Day March 22nd

 Other cancers that can occur in people with Lynch include

 - small bowel

 There is evidence that taking Aspirin may reduce the chance of bowel cancer if taken regularly.
 This is something you may wish to talk this over with your GP who knows your medical history and can help you decide if this is appropriate for you.

-Some Lynch carriers in New Zealand are taking drastic measures to ensure they never contract bowel or womb cancer by having their bowels and wombs removed before cancer gets chance to take hold.
-Most bowel cancers take 5-10 years to develop but in Lynch sufferers this is much quicker which is why yearly testing is recommended.
+Some Lynch carriers in New Zealand are taking drastic measures to ensure they never contract bowel or womb cancer by having their bowels and wombs removed before cancer gets a chance to take hold.
+Most bowel cancers take 5-10 years to develop but in Lynch sufferers, this is much quicker which is why yearly testing is recommended.

 How to register yourself and your family in New Zealand

 The New Zealand Familial GI Cancer Service has been set up by the Ministry of Health to coordinate the surveillance and management of high-risk families.

 Jack is 49 and has Lynch Syndrome and stage 4 bowel cancer.
 With the help of Bowel Cancer Foundation, Jack is receiving immunotherapy treatment (Keytruda) which has seen his tumours shrink by half in just a few short months.
 Click here to read Jack's story.